rccoleman/lovelace-lamarzocco-config-card/README.md

 ### HACS

-Install using [HACS](https://hacs.xyz) by adding `https://github.com/rccoleman/lovelace-lamarzocco-config-card` as a custom respository, installing the card, and adding the following to your config:
+This card is available in the default [HACS](https://hacs.xyz) repository, so you can install it this way:

+* Launch HACS and click "Frontend"
+* Click "+ Explore & Add Repositories" button in the lower-right corner of HACS
+* Search for "marzocco" and select the card that appears
+* Click "Install this repository"
+* Add the following to your configuration.yaml or ensure that the resource is added to Configuration->Lovelace Dashboards->Resources:

 ```yaml
 resources: